Creditism

 The old loop

-- Investment in quantity, growth, corporations, and shareholder profits determines the trajectory of human and planetary futures.
+10. Investment in quantity, growth, corporations, consumption, and shareholder profits, determines the trajectory of human and planetary futures in the context of Capitalist markets with pernicious roots, meager now’s, and shallow futures...

 The new loop

-- We design a standard scale of pay rates for communal vitality, sentience, and spark.
+1. We design a standard scale of pay rates for communal vitality, sentience, and spark, cross-cultural sincerity, and individual liberty.

-- Individuals in communities determine what will be produced to what standards of quality.
+5. Individuals in communities determine what will be produced from the possible menu to what standards of quality.

-- Prices determine profit and loss ratios among groups competing in similar industry under quality measures.
+7. Prices determine virtual profit and loss ratios among groups competing in similar industry under quality measures tailored to those industries.

-- Continued and changing use of productive capital for varied purposes increases standard of living and liberates human activity.
+10. Continued and changing use of productive capital for varied purposes under carefully considered quality and efficiency metrics increases standard of living and liberates human activity.

-- Investment in our children, our future, humanity, ourselves, and our biosphere determines the trajectory of human and planetary futures.
+12. Investment in our children, our future, humanity, ourselves, and our biosphere determines the trajectory of human and planetary futures, in the context of Creditist markets with ancestral roots, relevant nows, and deep futures...

 We're caught in a quagmire.